jddunn/jddunn.github.io/_posts/projects/tenets.md

 ## Technical Design

+Tenets operates in 3 modes, `fast`, `balanced`, and `thorough`.
+Balanced is about 1.5x slower than fast, and thorough is about 4x slower.
+Thorough utilizes ML embeddings for semantic searching and matching.

 ### Ranking / similarity

 BM25 is a probabilistic ranking algorithm that scores documents for relevancy.
-Since code files vary from 10 to 10,000+ lines, length shouldn't bias relevance.
+Since code files vary from 10 to 10,000+ lines, length shouldn't bias relevance *too* much.
 BM25 adds term saturation (diminishing returns for repeated terms) and document length normalization.

 For each term:
 ```